Donald Trump Slammed By McDonald’s Twitter: Was It Hack Or Employee Gone Rogue?

 Yesterday, the Twitter account of a leading fast food restaurant seemingly went rogue and sent an offensive tweet aimed at President Donald Trump.
 And while McDonald’s blamed the controversial post on a Twitter hack, there have been some doubts as to whether one of the company’s social media accounts really did get compromised, or if it was a case of covering one’s behind in the face of a potential public relations disaster.

-It wasn’t burgers and fries being served up on Thursday morning, but rather shade being thrown at the president, as the McDonald’s Twitter account fired off a tweet at Trump, while wishing Barack Obama was still president and poking fun at Trump’s small hands.
+It wasn’t burgers and fries being served up on Thursday morning, but rather shade being thrown at the President, as the McDonald’s Twitter account fired off a tweet at Trump, while wishing Barack Obama was still President and poking fun at Trump’s small hands.

 “@realDonaldTrump You are actually a disgusting excuse of a President and we would love to have @BarackObama back, also you have tiny hands.”

 As seen above, this was quite a fiery social media post from a worldwide leader in the quick service restaurant (QSR) space, and it was no surprise when #BoycottMcDonalds began to trend on Twitter, with Trump supporters taking to Twitter to register their disgust.
-But there were also posts from Trump detractors praising McDonald’s for what seemed like a brutal dig at the president and asking the company to repost its tweet.
+But there were also posts from Trump detractors praising McDonald’s for what seemed like a brutal dig at the President, and asking the company to repost its tweet.

-After the tweet was discovered and deleted by McDonald’s, the company claimed that its Twitter account had been hacked by an “external source” and added that it would be investigating into the matter.
+After the tweet was discovered and deleted by McDonald’s, the company claimed that its Twitter account had been hacked by an “external source,” and added that it would be investigating into the matter.
 According to Crain’s Chicago Business, McDonald’s did not elaborate any further into the supposed hack, sticking to the succinct statement it issued yesterday on Twitter.

 Not everyone is convinced, however, that McDonald’s Twitter got hacked.
 Many believe that it wasn’t the Twitter account that went rogue, but rather an employee of McDonald’s who wasn’t a fan of Donald Trump and his presidency.
 One commenter on a TechCrunch report on yesterday’s incident expressed his thoughts on the matter, theorizing that the tweet may have come from someone who thought they were using their personal Twitter, and not the company’s account.